ziutek/mymysql/README.md

 ## Changelog

+v1.0: Transactions added to autorc, new Transaction.IsValid method.
+I think this library is mature enough to release it as v1.0

 v0.4.11: Add Reconnect, Register, SetMaxPktSize, Bind to autorc.

 v0.4.10: New *Clone* method for create connection from other connection.